abhishekgoyal-a11y/PetStoreTesting/README.md

 # Hybrid Automation Framework for API Testing

 # Overview
 This project involves the creation of a robust hybrid automation framework designed specifically for API testing.
-The framework is built from scratch and utilizes various technologies such as Python, Pytest, Requests, Pandas, Git, GitHub, and PyYAML.
+The framework is built from scratch and utilizes various technologies such as Python, Pytest, Requests, Pandas, and PyYAML.

 # Features